 Elevation: 9,512 ft

-Red Rock Mountain is located 1.2 miles north northwest of Mount Jefferson and stands directly on the Continental Divide.
-Like Jefferson, due to the swing of the divide, Montana is to the south of the summit and Idaho to the north.
-Climb the peak by following the divide for 1.5 miles from the Mount Jefferson summit.
+Red Rock Mountain is located 1.2 miles NNW of Mount Jefferson and stands directly on the Continental Divide.
+Like Jefferson, due to the curvature of the Divide, Montana is to the south of the summit and Idaho is to the north.
+Climb the peak by following the Divide for 1.5 miles from the Mount Jefferson summit.
 USGS Mount Jefferson

 Red Rock Mountain by Livingston Douglas

 Red Rock Pass (not discussed in the book).
 From Raynolds Pass, drive south on ID-87 for 3.9 miles.
 Turn right/west onto Henrys Lake Road.
 Set your odometer to 0.0.
 At 2.6 miles, the pavement ends.
 At 5.5 miles, turn right/west onto Red Rock Pass Road.
 At 9.7 miles, you will reach Red Rock Pass (7,140 feet).
 Parking is available on the south side of the road at an unofficial trailhead for the Continental Divide Trail (CDT).

 From Red Rock Pass, follow the CDT south.
 The CDT initially follows a narrow jeep road into the forest and then becomes a well-marked trail.
 Follow the CDT just over a mile, up to approximately 7,520 feet where the CDT turns right/west and begins its descent to Cole Creek.
 Leave the CDT and bushwhack eastward up through open forest to quickly gain the North Ridge.
 The ridge is well defined and is easy to follow.
 Unfortunately, the ridge scramble is tedious initially, as it climbs through brushy terrain in the forest.
 Thankfully, this difficulty soon ends when you reach an open area of stable talus.